nikcleju/ESDM_Course/Projects/P4_WashingMachine.md

 5. If the ProgramSelection input becomes 0 during an ongoing program, then stop the ongoing program, pump all water out, and stop

-5. If the ProgramSelection input changes to a different program during an ongoing program, then stop the ongoing program, pump all water out, then start again with the new program.
+5. The ProgramSelection input is not allowed to change to a different program during an ongoing program (i.e. you don't need to consider the case when ProgramSelection changes from 1 directly to 2)

-5. Use parameters from Matlab whenever for all values you deem necessary (e.g. duration of times etc.).
+5. Use parameters from Matlab whenever for all values you consider necessary (e.g. duration of times etc.).
 Our customer may want to adjust the parameters at any time.

-6. Test as many behaviors of your state machine as possible (use one/multiple separate test models if necessary)
+6. Test your state machine (use one/multiple separate test models if necessary)